cal-itp/mobility-marketplace/content/_posts/2020-07-14-buying-transit-like-coffee.md

 ---
-date: 2020-09-04T03:55:00.0Z
+date: 2020-07-15T03:55:00.0Z
-title: Payments 101
+title: Buying Transit Like Coffee
-subtitle: A single platform to manage the entire order to cash cycle.
+subtitle: Subtitle.
 author: 4b1tnt3
-category: 1vms90b
+category: 6nnjoa7
-description: A single platform to manage the entire order to cash cycle.
+description: A video walkthrough of how to set up your payment processing so it’s as easy as possible for people to pay and ride.
 action: knt7omv
 ref_id: 2lqscix
 ---